Adversarial Dependence Minimization: Conclusion

 \subsection{Convergence}

-This section analyzes the convergence of the adversarial game with standardized representations.
+This section analyzes the convergence of the adversarial game.
 Specifically, we trained a ResNet-18~\citep{he2016resnet} on the TinyImageNet dataset~\citep{le2015tinyimagenet} without data augmentations.
-Both linear and two-layer dependency models were tested.
-We additionally trained a ResNet-18 encoder and two-layer \textit{dependency predictors} on the ImageNet dataset~\citep{deng2009imagenet} with data augmentations.
+We compared \ADM{} to a linear decorrelation baseline.
 Detailed experimental setups are provided in Appendix~\ref{subapp:setup_convergence}.

-\paragraph{Metrics.} We reported the average of the absolute value of the Pearson correlation between all pairs of embedding dimensions over time.
-Additionally, we estimated non-linear dependences with the distance correlation between one dimension and the random vector composed of the remaining $d-1$ dimensions.
-We reported the value averaged over the estimates from the $d$ dimensions.
+\paragraph{Metrics.} We estimated nonlinear dependencies using the distance correlation \citep{szekely2007_dcorr} between one dimension and the random vector formed by the remaining $d-1$ dimensions.
+We reported the average of the estimates across the first 64 dimensions.
+Distance correlation is a non-negative coefficient that characterizes correlations between random vectors by measuring the distance between their joint characteristic function and the product of the marginal characteristic functions.
+For more details, see Appendix \ref{subapp:dcorr_details}.
+Of particular interest, the distance correlation is zero $\mathrm{d} \Cor\left(\rx_1, \rx_2\right)=0$ if and only if $\rx_1$ and $\rx_2$ are independent.

-\paragraph{Results.} The MSE and Pearson correlation for the TinyImageNet experiments are reported in Figure~\ref{fig:TIN_convergence}.
-The methods trained with linear and non-linear \textit{dependency predictors} both converge to low Pearson correlation coefficients of respectively 0.0107 and 0.0088, and the reconstruction error converges to a value of one for both dependency networks.
-We further estimate the distance correlation: the approach with non-linear \textit{dependency predictors} reached a lower squared distance correlation than the linear variant, with average values of $5.7 \times 10^{-4}$ and $2.9 \times 10^{-3}$ respectively.
-On the larger ImageNet dataset, the MSE again converges to one and the final squared distance correlation is only $2.1 \times 10^{-4}$.
-These results support the convergence hypothesis.
+\paragraph{Results.} The MSE and distance correlation for the TinyImageNet experiment are reported in \Cref{fig:TIN_convergence}.
+While both methods reduce correlation, adversarial dependence minimization reached a significantly lower final distance correlation than the linear decorrelation approach.
+Furthermore, \ADM{} converged to an average reconstruction error of 1 as expected by Corollary~\ref{corol:convergence_sol}.
+These results support the convergence hypothesis and empirically demonstrate the benefits of \ADM{} over linear decorrelation.